Let’s be honest, Yerevan in Amernia is not one of those capital cities you often hear about!

 The cascade complex is essentially a huge flight of stairs that has a peaceful public space at the bottom and features some amazing views from the top.

-Once at the top, you’ll be provided with one of the best panoramas of this city… or you can keep going even higher up to a large Soviet-style platform that offers even better, more elevated views.
+Once at the top of the Yerevan Cascade, you’ll be provided with one of the best panoramas of this city… or you can keep going even higher up to a large Soviet-style platform that offers even better, more elevated views.

 #5 Marvel at the Carpet Shops

 Armenia is such a fascinating cultural mix and just a short time in this country will reveal Middle Eastern, Persian, Turkish and Soviet influences.

 One of the clearest elements of the Turkish culture (or was it the Armenians influencing the Turks?) is the beautiful carpet and rug stalls, which can be seen across Yerevan.